 The recipe can be doubled, however I do not recommend canning in quart jars as there is no official processing time for quart jars.

-You can do so, however I prefer to use fresh tomatoes.
-If you do decide to use canned tomatoes, be sure to pick a plum tomato or san marzano tomato and drain the liquid.
+You can do so, but if you do decide to use canned tomatoes, be sure to pick a plum tomato or san marzano tomato and drain the liquid.

 The vinegar adds enough acidity that you can omit the onions.